Quickly exit this site by pressing the Escape key Leave this site

 Only in certain circumstances, you will be required to see the police Occupational Health Nurse/Advisor to undertake a health and well-being screening check.

-Yes, the police will need to complete a check on both you and your immediate family.
+The police will need to complete a check on both you and your immediate family.
 You will, at times, have access to confidential information and for this reason the checks are common practice.

 Where appropriate you will be issued with an uniform, which comprises a sweatshirt and/or T-shirt for Winter/Summer wear.
 This enables the general public to recognise that you are a police support volunteer.